| | |

 2. Drain and rinse the soaked peas.

-3. In a large Dutch oven, cook the pork belly (or bacon) with onions, celery, and carrots until the vegetables soften and pork browns.
+3. In a large Dutch oven, cook the bacon or salt pork with onions, celery, and carrots until the vegetables soften and pork browns.

 4. Add the peas, broth, and enough water to cover.
 Stir in ham, red pepper, and black pepper.